priest-ctfx/en_learning/aws.md

 ----------

 > ## 5 database between 500 GB and 800 GB
 > * Create EventBridge rule in the evening.
-Create second EventBridge rule runs in the morning. invoke another Lambda function that starts instance based on the tag.
+Create second EventBridge rule runs in the morning. invoke another Lambda function that starts (NOT restores!) instance based on the tag.
 ----------

-> ## 6 Multi-factior authentication (MFA) is required at login. keep traffic on a private network
+> ## 6（NG） Multi-factior authentication (MFA) is required at login. keep traffic on a private network
 > * Deploy a landing zone environment
-> * create transit gateways and transit getway VPC
+> * Create transit gateways and transit getway VPC
 > * AWS Single Sign-On
 ----------